billthefarmer/editor/Syntax.md

 highlighting.
 Comments will not be highlighted as there is little consistency with comment delimiters outside C type languages.

+**Caution** Files with strings of symbols may defeat the regex processing and cause the app to stop responding.

 ## Limitations
 Because scanning and highlighting a large file can be quite slow, making the app unresponsive, only the text currently in view is